The ultimate performance of the Rasnik 3-point alignment system: Image simulations and image analysis

-\textbf{Verification of the SOAP image analysis program.} The performance of Rasnik systems has previously been analysed in ~\cite{beker_2019}.
-From that, the performance of the SOAP analysis program has been certified to be better than 1 nm in resolution and 10 nm in linearity.
-With the image simulation program, image (pgm) files can be generated: after SOAP analysis, output parameters of the analysis results can be compared to the input parameters of the simulation, revealing systematic deviations.
-If significant deviations are found,however, it may not be clear if these originate from the simulation or from the image analysis routine.
+\textbf{Verification of the SOAP image analysis program.} The performance of the SOAP analysis program has been certified to be better than $\SI{1}{nm}$ in resolution and $\SI{10}{nm}$ in linearity~\cite{beker_2019}.
+With the image simulation program, pgm-formatted image files are generated: after analysing these by SOAP, the output can be compared to the input parameters of the simulation, revealing systematic and statistical deviations.
+If significant deviations are found, however, it may not be clear if these originate from the simulation or from the image analysis routine.

-In the following, image data is simulated of the SolidRas system, described in detail in section~\ref{Results}.
+In the following, the image data generator uses parameters (i.e. blurring and geometry) of the SolidRas system, described in detail in section~\ref{Results}.

-\textbf{Spatial resolution.} The quality of the SOAP image analysis program, in terms of spatial resolution has been verified by the generation of a series of images with reduced quantum fluctuation.
-In Fig~\ref{fig:xy1}, normal images were generated at 9 points, separated by 10 nm in X and Y. Fig~\ref{fig:xy2} shows the effect of reducing the amplitude of the fluctuations by a factor 0.25.
-There is an absence of discrete position levels caused by, for instance, round-off errors.
-The image analysis routine appears to allow sub-nm level in spatial resolution.
+\textbf{Spatial resolution.} The quality of the SOAP image analysis program, in terms of spatial resolution and linearity, has been verified by the production of a series of SolidRas images, generated at nine $(x_{\text{sim}} , y_{\text{sim}})$ positions, with the first (bottom-left) position at $(\SI{4000}{\mu m} , \SI{5000}{\mu m})$.
+The other $(x_{\text{sim}},y_{\text{sim}})$ positions lie on a square $10$ by $\SI{10}{nm}$ grid.
+The $(x,y)$ output of the SOAP analysis program is shown in fig.~\ref{fig:xy} by the blue points.
+The spatial resolution is of order $\SI{1.5}{nm}$, equal for the $x$ and y.
+The red dots show the effect of reducing the amplitude of the quantum fluctuations by a factor $0.25$.
+The output is scattered in a continuous fashion, instead of yielding only some discrete levels: the image analysis routine appears to allow sub-nm level in spatial resolution.